tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

   - Topology
 ---

-Tychnoff's theorem proves that the product (even infinite) of compact spaces is also compact.
-The proof makes judicious use of Zorn's lemma, and made me appreciate how fun its application can be.
+Tychonoff's theorem proves that the product (even infinite) of compact spaces is also compact.
+The proof makes judicious use of Zorn's lemma.
+In fact, it uses it so well, that I gained an appreciation for how fun the lemma can be.

 <!--more-->

-In this post, I'll be going over the notion of *Product space* and *Compact space*, building up to the final result.
+In this post, we'll be going over the notion of *product space* and *compact space*, building up to the final result.

 I think that the final proof makes elegant use of a powerful tool: